 There are a number of tricks for dealing with this.
 Some folks like to start it flesh side down for a quick minute, just to set the meat a little, then flip to the skin side.
 This can reduce curling, but it also means you'll be putting the skin into a pan that's lost some heat, which can increase the chances of it sticking.
 I prefer to just take a slotted spatula and gently press down on the fillets to flatten them out.
 Only press down enough to get full contact between the skin and the pan; any harder, and you risk mashing the fillet.

 The slotted spatula, by the way, is an essential tool here.
 It's thin and flexible enough to slide under the fish without crushing or otherwise bulldozing it.
-And, if you're a lefty like I am, it's worth getting one from Lamson that is angled specially for southpaws.

 Step 5: Manage the Heat (and Hands Off!)